 Same procedure for the diffusive case gives

 The dynamical susceptibility of one domain wall fluctuations is represented in the form

 where

-We consider a locally flat domain boundary.
-This can be justified if scale along wall $L_{\|}\sim\sqrt{\frac{K}{\epsilon_{0}}}\sim\frac{1}{p_{F}\sqrt{\epsilon_{0}}}$ is much smaller than domain wall curvature.
-Typical scattering of conducting electrons by fluctuations of the domain wall is characterized by the momentum of the order of $\beta$.
-Which is much larger than the momentum of the dynamical susceptibility of fluctuations.
-This allows to separately average over the domain wall direction and position, introducing concentration of wall $n_{W}$.
-The average over random $\epsilon_{0}$ is approximated by substituting the average value of $\epsilon_{0}$ in to the susceptibility.
-The details of the described above averaging steps are given in the appendix to the paper.
+We now assume that there is a finite number of domain walls in the system.
+The positions of the domain walls are given by zeros of spatially varying magnetic field $h \left({\bf r}\right)$, which we assume to be obeying the Gaussian distribution.
+The procedure of averaging over the magnetic field is given in the appendix to the paper.
+In the following, we outline it's steps.
+First, we consider a locally flat domain boundary.
+This can be justified if the scale along the wall $L_{\|}\sim\sqrt{\frac{K}{\epsilon_{0}}}\sim\frac{1}{p_{F}\sqrt{\epsilon_{0}}}$ is much smaller than the domain wall curvature.
+Second, we consider domain walls to be independent from each other, meaning that overlap of eigenfunctions (\ref{psi-0}) of neighboring domain walls is exponentially small.
+This allows to separately average over the domain wall direction and position, and to introduce concentration of the walls $n_{W}$ in the definition of the domain wall susceptibility (\ref{chi-omega}) as $\chi \rightarrow \frac{n_{W}}{\beta}\chi$.
+The averaging of considered quantities over random values of $\epsilon_{0}$ does not need a cutoff at small $\epsilon_{0}$ and might be approximated by substituting the average value of $\epsilon_{0}$ in to the susceptibility.

-From (\ref{chi-omega}) we see that relaxation time of domain wall fluctuations is proportional to $\epsilon_{0}^{-1}$ which is much larger than that of the volume fluctuations since $\epsilon_{0} << \alpha $.
-At small $\epsilon_{0}$ contribution of the domain wall fluctuations to the total susceptibility of the system is approximately
+According to (\ref{chi-omega}), the relaxation time of domain wall fluctuations is proportional to $\epsilon_{0}^{-1}$ and is much larger than the relaxation time of the volume fluctuations, which is proportional to $\alpha^{-1}$.
+At small values of $\epsilon_{0}$ (see expression (\ref{lifetime})), contribution of the domain wall fluctuations to the total susceptibility of the system can be approximated as